cristealab/TRANSPIRE_JASMS2020/docs/run_analysis.rst

 Note that if your dataset already has a "localization" level this will raise an error.

-Additional information on importing and manipulating data can be found in :doc:'this notebook <./notebooks/importing and manipulating data>'.
+Additional information on importing and manipulating data can be found in :doc:`this notebook <./notebooks/importing and manipulating data>`.

 =========================================
 STEP 2: Generate synthetic translocations